• Sundial, photocredit A Chang

 Refreshments

-There’s no café, yet hot and cold drinks are served from the Pavilion for which a donation is appreciated.
-Indoor and outdoor seating is available and you can bring a picnic.
+There’s no café – hot and cold drinks are served from the Pavilion for which a donation is appreciated.
+Outdoor seating is available and you are welcome to bring a picnic.

 Access

-Open all year.
-Monday to Saturday, 10am – 4pm.
-Closed on public holidays
+Open Monday to Saturday 10am – 4pm.
+Closed on public holidays.

 27 Priory Road, Edgbaston, Birmingham, West Midlands, B5 7UG